Share this post on:

 Working hard on a project to gain long-term rewards is an example of a class 2 behavior.

 When you exercise, you experience short-term pain.
-However, the exercise seems worthwhile because you will inevitably encounter long-term pleasure resulting in weight loss, a higher level of fitness, a toner body, etc.
+However, exercise seems worthwhile because you will inevitably encounter long-term pleasure, which will result in weight loss, a higher level of fitness, a toner body, etc.

 Class 3 Behavior